JetBrains/kotlin/INTEROP.md

     </div>

-In all cases the C string is supposed to be encoded as UTF-8.
+In all cases, the C string is supposed to be encoded as UTF-8.

-To skip automatic conversion and ensure raw pointers are used in the bindings `noStringConversion` statement in `.def` file could be used, i.e.
+To skip automatic conversion and ensure raw pointers are used in the bindings, a `noStringConversion` statement in the `.def` file could be used, i.e.

 <div class="sample" markdown="1" theme="idea" mode="c">